-A frazzled, revision-obsessed UoB third year made a stark revelation this week as she admitted to a drastic shift in her music streaming patterns.
+A frazzled, revision-obsessed third year has made a stark revelation this week as he admitted to a drastic shift in his music streaming patterns.

 “I’m big into my yoga and big into getting my Zen right.
 Plus, I’ve always been walking to the beat of my own drum!”
 Costello explained to The Whip.

-indefinite supply of super-chilled out vibes so I can really get stuck into my
+“But there’s an almost indefinite supply of super-chilled out vibes so I can really get stuck into my reading.”

-Costello informed The Whip that it was only after experimenting with the sounds of Tchaikovsky and Mozart whilst studying that she settled on this new sound.
-This proves to be another increasingly common case of progressive connection between classical and lo-fi music, thus bridging a gap most music analysts believed to be largely impossible.
+Costello informed The Whip that it was only after experimenting with the sounds of Tchaikovsky and Mozart whilst studying that he settled on this new sound.
+This proves to be another increasingly common case of progressive connection between classical and lo-fi music, thus bridging a gap most music analysts believed to be largely improssible.

-The third year is currently looking for venues – in the mix are Basement 45 and Taboo – to host a night showcasing the student-friendly genre.
+The third year is currently looking for venues to host a night showcasing the student-friendly genre.
 More details are expected to follow soon.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.